Umuzi-org/ACN-syllabus/content/coding_aptitude_assessment/coding_challenges/task_6/_index.md

 title: 'Coding aptitude assessment challenge: Task 6'
 ---

-Write a function that can take in any number of numbers.
-It should return the maximum number.
+Write a function that can take in any number of numbers(integers).
+It should **return** the maximum number from those numbers.

 Do this without using built-in methods.
 Write your own logic from scratch.